eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 | website.conf                | Apache config file for containers                                                             |

-#### Make sure you have  exactly the same names and paths, you have in other files (docker-compose.yml, .env.db, etc).

 ### Environment
 Edit. env.db file and modify database name, username and everything in that file.
 You can still alter  .env.redis if you find it certain. <br>